rust-lang/rfcs/text/3334-niche.md

 the ecosystem as well.

-We could implement niches using a trait `Niche` implemented for a type, with associated consts for invalid values.
+We could implement niches using a trait `Niche` implemented for a type, with associated consts for niche values.
 If we chose to do this in the future, the `#[niche(...)]` attribute could become forward-compatible with this, by generating the trait impl.